 After World War II

-The German armed forces during World War II were known as the Wehrmacht (or We March).
-They consisted of the army (Heer), the navy (Kriegsmarine), and the airforce (Luftwaffe).
 The Wehrmacht did not contain the dreaded SS (which was completely broken up and many members severely prosecuted).
 Still, the German armed forces had been an instrument of Nazism and injustice and therefore had to be broken up.

 The Allied Control Council (ACC), which consisted of France, Great Britain, the Soviet Union, and the United States, ordered all members of the Wehrmacht to be demobilized.
 It wanted to prevent Germany from becoming a threat again and rooting out Nazism entirely.

 For this purpose, the Bundeswehr had to be created in West Germany and the East Germany Army in the German Democratic Republic.
-Today, after reunification, the Bundeswehr is the armed forces of Germany and a contributing member or NATO.
+Today, after reunification, the Bundeswehr is the armed forces of Germany and a contributing member of NATO.

 German military forces were allowed to maintain certain capabilities.
 There are strict limitations on what they are allowed to do today, outlined in Article 26 of the Grundgesetz (German Constitution).
 The Bundeswehr is technically a defense force that cannot be used for purposes other than defense.